vic-ma/howtodismantle.github.io/_posts/2024-06-03-Beckhoff-on-my-mind-Part-1-Connecting-Twincat-PLCs.md

 Up to this point, things have been pretty easy.
 However, the target Peakboard runtime instance (a physical box or BYOD instance) probably doesn't have a router like the local dev machine.
 So the application we've built up to this point won't run on a Box.

-The Beckhoff data source handles this problem by giving the user the option to establish a temporary router on the fly, to replace the router we configured earlier.
+The Beckhoff data source handles this problem by providing the option to establish a temporary router on the fly, to replace the router we configured earlier.

 The following screenshot shows how it works.
 To use the dynamic router, we need to provide two things:
 * The local AMS ID (it must match with the AMS ID that is used on the PLC side, to configure the counterpart of this router).